 Even though it can be awkward to chat about money with your significant other, being prepared makes things easier.
 And you definitely don’t want to get married without talking about finances!

-So use the list above to start a conversation with your partner and find out about his or her views on money.
+So use my list of money questions for couples to start a conversation with your partner and find out about his or her views on money.
 You’ll get to know each other even better and you’ll be able to move forward with more peace of mind.